hammerheim-game/hammerheim-rules/6-optional-rules.md

 An enormous cloud of flies appears in the sky and swoops down on the warbands below.
 All models have an extra -1 to hit penalty when shooting or fighting in close combat as flies buzz around them and into open orifices.
 The flies remain for D3 game turns and then fly away.

 #### 51. Sinkhole
 An enormous mouth suddenly opens up under the feet of one randomly determined warband member.
 Make an Initiative test for the model.
 If the test is failed, the model falls into the pit.
-If a 1 is rolled for the test, the model is sucked underground and taken out of action.
+If a 6 is rolled for the test, the model is sucked underground and taken out of action.
 Any other failure results in the model catching himself in the opening, which closes around him.
-Treat the model as being knocked down for the rest of the game, though he may not move at all.
+Treat the model as being knocked down for the rest of the game, though he may not crawl.

 #### 52. The Horror in the House